A monthly planner that combines phenology and beekeeping to improve honey production and native foraging habitat

 • Education and Training: farmer to farmer, participatory research

 In Dec.
 2019, Iowa had 1,330 registered beekeepers (20 commercial) with 2,353 apiaries and 14,174 colonies.
 The proposed planner will support all beekeepers, especially new ones.
 It will also address the benefits that sustainable agriculture and my beekeeping practice stand for.
 It is ecologically sound as it sustains the flora on which beekeeping depends by using phenology, raises awareness of the interconnectedness of beekeeping and the flora around the hives, and possibly leads landowners to increase the amount of native pollinator plants to fill in forage gaps for the bees.
 The planner will make operations economically viable as the user makes note of phenological events that can maximize nectar flows, manage for swarms with explosive forage bursts, and possibly harvest specialty monocrop honeys at higher prices.
 It could also be a future source of income for the proposer.
 Lastly, the planner will be socially responsible.
 In my five years as a beekeeping instructor and ten as a club leader, I have not found Iowa-specific beekeeping reference materials.
-By crowdsourcing data, the statewide community would become stakeholder.
+By crowdsourcing data, the statewide community would become stakeholders.
 The planner can especially assist beekeepers without a mentor as its practical nature could lead them into better management for a sustainable apiary.

 1. Increase an individual’s floral awareness with relation to dates by crowdsourcing in 2021